Occupation times of alternating renewal processes with L\'evy applications

 \begin{quotation}{

-{\bf Abstract}\:\: This paper presents a set of results relating to the occupation time $\alpha(t)$ of a process $X(\cdot)$ taking values in disjoint sets $A$ and $B$.
-In particular, $X(\cdot)$ is an alternating renewal process where the sjourn times in set $B$ depend on the sojourn time of the previous sojourn time in $A$.
+{\bf Abstract}\:\: This paper presents a set of results relating to the occupation time $\alpha(t)$ of a process $X(\cdot)$.
 The first set of results concerns exact characterizations of $\alpha(t)$, e.g., in terms of its transform up to an exponentially distributed epoch.
 In addition we establish a central limit theorem (entailing that a centered and normalized version of $\alpha(t)/t$ converges to a zero-mean Normal random variable as $t\to\infty$) and the tail asymptotics of ${\mathbb P}(\alpha(t)/t\ge q)$.
 We apply our findings to spectrally positive L\'evy processes reflected at the infimum and establish various new occupation time results for the corresponding model.

 \vb

 {\bf Keywords}\:\: Occupation time $\circ$ alternating renewal process $\circ$ L\'evy process $\circ$ reflected Brownian motion $\circ$ central limit theorem $\circ$ large deviations

 \vb